EyadHeikal/AutomationAttempt0/README.md

 ### Brewfile
 The `Brewfile` contains all Homebrew packages, casks, and Mac App Store apps to be installed.
 Edit this file to customize your installation.

+### Shell Configuration Files
+This repository manages your shell configuration files:
+- `.bashrc` - Bash shell configuration
+- `.zshrc` - Zsh shell configuration
+- `.bash_aliases` - Shell aliases and custom functions (sourced by both bash and zsh)

+These files are symlinked to your home directory, allowing you to version control your shell configurations.

 ### NetBird Configuration
 By default, the setup script connects to `https://netbird-mgmt.instabug.tools:33073`.
 Modify `SetupMac.sh` if you need a different management URL.